-When a declarer wins a contract and the score is calculated, his radli are checked.
-If the declarer has any outstanding radli from previous hands, his score (and that of partner, if he has one) for this game are doubled and one of the declarer's radli is annulled (usually by colouring the circle).
-If the declarer loses a contract, the score is still doubled, but the radl is not anulled.
+When a declarer wins a contract and the score is calculated, his radlci are checked.
+If the declarer has any outstanding radlci from previous hands, the declarer's score (and that of the declarer's partner if any) for the cuerrent hand are doubled and one of the declarer's radlci is annulled (usually by colouring the circle).
+If the declarer loses a contract, the score is still doubled, but the radlc is not anulled.

-If any radli are left over at the end of the night, 100 points are subtracted from the players' score for each uncancelled radl.
-The idea of radli is to punish the players who do not declare contracts themselves, but rather wait for other players to call them.
+If any radlci are left over at the end of the night, 100 points are subtracted from the players' score for each uncancelled radlc.
+The idea of radlci is to punish the players who do not declare contracts themselves, but rather wait for other players to call them.
 Also, some people consider that bigger scores make the game more fun.